 The framework he presented is just a case in New York City, an example of service governance in a high population density environment of big city.
-He stated that cyber defence priorities and mutual assistance and support are essential to allocate resources properly.
+He stated that cyber defense priorities and mutual assistance and support are essential to allocate resources properly.

 Consequences & Lessons from the CISA COVID Task Force:

 Joshua Corman is the founder of I Am the Cavalry, a grassroots organization focused on the intersection of digital security, public safety, and human life.
 He previously served as chief strategist of the Cybersecurity and Infrastructure Security Agency (CISA)’s COVID Task Force, where he advised on CISA’s integrated industry engagement efforts supporting the pandemic response, provided cybersecurity expertise on healthcare infrastructure, and supported the agency’s control systems and life safety initiatives.

 He shared some stories and lessons learned from his experiences of the COVID Taskforce.

 COVID Task Force

 In 2017, before the pandemic, he was involved in providing a report to improve cybersecurity in the healthcare industry as a member of the Healthcare Cybersecurity Task Force.